 Cacao butter is the fat in the cacao bean that gives chocolate its unique mouth-feel and stable properties.
 It’s essentially the only fat present in “real” chocolate.
 Since cacao butter can form six different form of crystals – and only one of them produces firm and shiny chocolate – it’s what makes working with raw chocolate so tricky.

 Cacao powder – cacao and cocoa might sound similar, but both of them are unique when it comes to taste and nutrition.
 Cacao powder is the purest chocolate you can consume because.
 It’s raw (although that’s questionable depending on where you get the cacao powder from) and much less processed than cocoa powder.
 It’s made by cold-processing unroasted cocoa beans and removing the fat (cacao butter).

-Sweetener – I love using liquid sweeteners, such as maple syrup or brown rice syrup, when I’m making raw desserts.
+Whenever I make raw desserts, I almost exclusively use liquid sweeteners, such as maple syrup or brown rice syrup.
 However, I’ve learned that they don’t work that great when you’re trying to make tempered chocolate.
 The first reason is that when you add liquid to chocolate, it causes the cacao butter to seize.
 Oil and water simply don’t mix.
 Using liquids in chocolate creates fudge-like, thick consistency.
 So what is the alternative?
 Powdered sugar.
 And by powdered, I mean powdered.
 No granules.
 Since chocolate is fat-based, granular sugar will not dissolve in cacao butter.
 So unless you grind the sugar to a fine powder, you’ll end up with that texture in your chocolate.

-Avoid water/moisture – chocolate hates water.
+Avoid any type of moisture – chocolate hates water.
 Even a single drop of water can ruin (seize up) chocolate.
 The reason is that melted chocolate contains almost no water.
 So when a small amount of water is introduced, a few things happen: